Can Electric Cars Survive in Winter?

-In short, if you have a garage where you can plug in your long-range electric car, you’ll be fine.
-That way, you can preheat your vehicle using a wall charger (rather than the battery) so you don’t lose range out of the gate.
+In short, if you do your research on cars that don’t drastically lose range in cold weather, opt for a winter package if you live in a colder climate (these are available on some EVs) and have a garage where you can plug in your long-range electric car, you should be fine.
+On the latter point, you can then preheat your vehicle using a wall charger (rather than the battery) so you don’t lose range out of the gate.
 If you don’t have a garage, it’s a much tougher proposition.
 It still boils down to convenience in the electric-car debate.
-EV lovers are happy to tout the benefits of their Leafs and Model 3s and Bolts, but many people simply want to get from point A to point B without serious incident.
+EV lovers are happy to tout the benefits of their Leafs and Model 3s and Mach-Es, but many people simply want to get from point A to point B without serious incident.

 However, even AAA acknowledged (way at the bottom of their press release) that “drivers in [cold climates] shouldn’t be discouraged” from buying an EV.
 “Owning an electric vehicle in these regions just requires some additional planning.”

 If you’re already carrying an ice scraper, shovel, flashlight, battery jump starter and extra winter clothes in your gas guzzling SUV this winter just in case, that additional planning will be much easier than it seems.